 Since 2005 we have met twice annually with the International Union of Foodworkers and several of its affiliates.
 The IUF is a world-wide federation of trade unions representing workers in sectors including agriculture and plantations, food and beverages, and hotels among others.
 More than 30 percent of our business system’s employees are members of unions affiliated with the IUF.
 The semi-annual meetings, in addition to ongoing communications, provide a forum to discuss a variety of labor relations matters.
 Read our updated joint statement (PDF).

-During the past seven years we have hosted industry conferences on human rights topics at our facilities in Atlanta which have been sponsored by the United States Council for International Business, International Organization of Employers and the United States Chamber of Commerce to tackle issues related to human rights.
+During the past eight years we have hosted industry conferences on human rights topics at our facilities in Atlanta which have been sponsored by the United States Council for International Business, International Organization of Employers and the United States Chamber of Commerce to tackle issues related to human rights.
 The first six conferences were hosted at that Atlanta office complex and the seventh was at the new Center for Civil and Human Rights in Atlanta.

 These conferences have engaged business in addressing forced labor, child labor, and other business and human rights issues.
 In 2010 and 2011, Professor John Ruggie, the former UN Special Representative for Business and Human Rights, was the keynote speaker and focused on his “Protect, Respect and Remedy” framework for respecting human rights in a business context and the UN Guiding Principles on Business and Human Rights.